Neurrone/personal-knowledge-base/notes/cycle-of-experience.md

 3. Mobilization of energy:
     * Introjection
 4. Action
-    * Projection: projecting onto other people, freeing the individual from the responsibility to act
+    * Projection: this is where you get others to engage in units of work that you yourself have not completed.
+For example, the regret from not expressing your feelings for a loved one who passed away causes you to nag others to do so for their own loved ones.
 5. Contact
     * Retroflection
 6. Satisfaction